While most organisations make the quality of their products and services a top priority, there's always a chance of mistakes.

 - Who designs your products?
 Who provides your raw materials?
 Who manufactures your products and transports them?
 A partner organisation with lapse risk management policies can create liability claims for your organisation.

-- Does your organisation have proper risk management systems in place itself?
+- Does your organisation have a proper risk management system in place?

 - Do you have a rigorous programme that tests and checks products for potential faults of damage?